Zero paid placements. No brand can pay to rank higher on Simscanner.

 • Tourist SIMs: tourist SIM cards are valid for a maximum of 60 days with no top-up extension; continued use needs a fresh registration.

-• Travel eSIMs: whether a given travel-eSIM brand performs this KYC for you, or whether you must register on arrival, is a per-brand detail and stays pending verification in the plans table below.
+• Travel eSIMs: whether a given travel-eSIM brand performs this KYC for you, or whether you must register on arrival, is a per-brand detail and stays a modelled estimate in the plans table below.

 Sources: Biometric Update, “Thailand mandates biometric liveness detection for SIM registration” (18 Aug 2025); The Nation Thailand, NBTC SIM rules (Aug 2025); regulator named in Wikipedia, “Telecommunications in Thailand”.
 Retrieved 30 May 2026.